jestjs/jest/packages/pretty-format/README.md

 ## Usage in Jest

-For snapshot tests, Jest uses `pretty-format` with options that include some of it built-in plugins.
+For snapshot tests, Jest uses `pretty-format` with options that include some of its built-in plugins.
 For this purpose, plugins are also known as **snapshot serializers**.

 To serialize application-specific data types, you can add modules to `devDependencies` of a project, and then: